Articus/PathHandler/README.md

 [![Codacy](https://api.codacy.com/project/badge/Grade/02dc4cfb69e34079ab380593fe5f4f70)](https://www.codacy.com/app/articusw/PathHandler?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Articus/PathHandler&amp;utm_campaign=Badge_Grade)

-This library considerably simplifies API development with [Zend Expressive](http://zendframework.github.io/zend-expressive/) by reducing amount of boilerplate code you have to write for each API operation.
+This library considerably simplifies API development with [Mezzio](https://docs.mezzio.dev/mezzio/) by reducing amount of boilerplate code you have to write for each API operation.
 The idea is to provide a more convenient way to deal with:

 - routing - routes for all operations are registered automatically
 - consuming - each operation may have unique algorithm to parse request body according its content type